 Hero or criminal?

 Want to know more about Ned?
 The State Library of Victoria has a significant collection of objects related to this divisive figure.
 What’s more, this beautiful Victorian-era institution offers a free Ned Kelly tour twice a week.
 A highlight is the homemade armour he famously wore at a shootout with police, which is riddled with bullet holes.
+A free Welcome to the Library Tour, which includes highlights such as the building’s magnificent Dome Room, also runs weekly.

 Go to town